Lineblocs/site/app/docs/quickstarts/execline-conference-reference.md

 Next, we will create a "Switch" widget, so that we can change context depending on whether our host is calling, or if a member is calling.

-Please drag a "Switch" widget from the right pane into the flow graph, then add the following two link:
+To setup a switch, please drag a "Switch" widget from the right pane into the flow graph, then add the following two links:

-## Link 1
+### Link 1

 ```
 Condition: Equals